-The Mount Sinai Medical Center Palliative Care Consult Service (5 months)
+The Mount Sinai Health System Palliative Care Consult Service (5 months)

 Established in 1996 with a $250,000 grant from the New York United Hospital Fund - Hospital Palliative Care Initiative, the Hertzberg Palliative Care Institute currently supports a staff of 40 individuals with a total annual operating budget of over 8 million dollars.
 The Institute’s clinical, teaching, and research programs are supported by the hospital, the Departments of Geriatrics and Medicine, clinical billing, federal and foundation grants, and philanthropy.
 Dr. Meier serves as the Director of the Institute along with her Co-Directors: R. Sean Morrison, MD, Director of Research; Emily Chai, MD, Chief of Medical Services; and Gabrielle Goldberg, MD, Director of Education.

 The palliative care clinical program on average sees 110 new patients per month and saw almost 1300 patients in 2008.
 Over 60% of these patients are non-white.
 The team is involved in more than 25% of all deaths that occur at Mount Sinai Hospital.
 Thirty percent of palliative care service patients have a primary diagnosis of cancer.
 Moreover, cancer is the leading cause of death for all adult patients at Mount Sinai Hospital (62% of all deaths).
 The primary diagnoses of the remaining palliative care service patients are distributed evenly between heart disease; stroke/coma; dementia; end-stage lung, liver, and renal disease; and AIDS.